IBM/ibm-cloud-reference-architectures/README.md

 1. Clone this repository to your local SRE laptop or into a secure terminal.
 Open a shell into the cloned directory.
 2. Copy `credentials.template` to `credentials.properties`.
 3. Provide your IBM Cloud API key as the value for the `TF_VAR_ibmcloud_api_key` variable in `credentials.properties` (**Note:** `*.properties` has been added to `.gitignore` to ensure that the file containing the apikey cannot be checked into Git.)
-4. Run `./launch.sh`.
+4. Launch the automation runtime.
+    - If using *Docker Desktop*, run `./launch.sh`.
 This will start a container image with the prompt opened in the `/terraform` directory.
+    - If using *Multipass*, run `mutlipass shell cli-tools` to start the interactive shell, and cd into the `/automation/{template}` directory, where  `{template}` is the folder you've cloned this repo.
 5. Determine what type of deployment you will be doing.
 There are currently two template FLAVORS available:
    - `full`: Full IBM Cloud reference architecture deployment, including a Key Protect instance.
    - `small`: IBM reference architecture scaled down for a POC environment deployment.
 This includes Key Protect and the clusters have been reduced to single region.